Back to Blog

 4. Current customer touchpoints

 You probably have more touchpoints with customers than you realize.
-Using current touchpoints is a perfect way to recruit current customers that won’t require tons of extra work.
-Maybe just a little back and forth with the marketing team 😉
+Using current touchpoints is a perfect way to recruit customers that won’t require much extra work.
+Maybe just a little back and forth with the marketing team 😉.

-I bet you’re already sending confirmation emails after purchase or sign up.
-You can use these communications as a bouncing off point very easily to ask if they’d like to be contacted for future research or take part in a specific project.
-I can’t even begin to tell you how many confirmation emails I’ve received that ask me if I want to give my feedback on the experience!
+I bet you’re already sending confirmation emails after purchasing or signing up.
+You can use these communications as a bouncing-off point very easily to ask if they’d like to be contacted for future research or take part in a specific project.

 The same goes for customer support.
-Your support and success teams are already speaking to customers receiving both praise and complaints.
-If a participant is willing to feedback to your customer team, it is likely that they would be excited by the prospect of taking part in research.
-Try it out, it might go better than you expect!
+Your support and success teams are already speaking to customers, receiving both praise and complaints.
+If a participant is willing to give feedback to your customer team, it is likely that they would be excited by the prospect of taking part in research.

 Last but not least – take advantage of your marketing team.
-Thinking about ways you can collaborate on email campaigns, social posts and even paid ads can save you a lot of time recruiting.
-Like all contact with your customer, try to ensure you’re adding value every time you contact them.
-In 2020 the average email open rate dropped to just over 21%.
-So, take 5 minutes and add something into your newsletters for immediate customer wide contact instead of sending another email that may just remain unopened!
+Collaborating on email campaigns, social posts, and even paid ads can save you a lot of time recruiting.
+Like all contact with your customers, try to ensure you add value every time you contact them.
+In 2020, the average email open rate dropped to just over 21%.

 Always communicate securely